Bee Bearding: Why Bees Hang Outside?

 Check for Swarming Signs

 Bearding does not necessarily indicated swarming.
-It may just be a sign of a strong colony.
+It may just be a sign of a strong colony and warm weather.
 However, strong hives are more likely to beard and strong hives are more likely to swarm.

 If your bees are not over-crowded and you see no sign of queen cells, the bees are most likely just trying to control hive temperature.

-Perhaps you can give the hive some extra ventilation by using a screened bottom board or propping the telescoping top up on a couple of popsicle sticks to aid airflow.
+Perhaps you can provide some extra hive ventilation by using a screened bottom board or propping the telescoping top up on a couple of popsicle sticks to aid airflow.

 If you find evidence of swarm preparations, you must decide how to proceed.
 You may decide to split your beehive into 2 parts before the bees do it themselves.